 Paris may be known as the “City of Lights,” but anyone who has ever been to New York City knows that the lights of Times Square give Paris a run for its money.
 The Night Tour from CitySights NY Night Tour starts off in the aforementioned Times Square, illuminated by stories-high billboards, blinking lights and glowing LCD screens.
+Pre-recorded narration is also available in French, Spanish, German, Italian, Mandarin, Russian, Japanese, Korean and Hebrew.

 From Times Square the bus heads downtown, with the knowledgeable guide indicating points of interest along the way.
 Some sights are poignant, like Engine 54 — the firehouse that lost more men than any other on 9/11.
 Some are offbeat, like Grace Church (gorgeous by night) — where PT Barnum held a much publicized wedding between two little people, Tom Thumb and Lavinia Warren Bump, in 1863.